 A service in the Otomi Container Platform is a feature for easy deployment of (serverless) container workloads and exposing these services with a public URL.
 We already provided the option to automatically add SSO to a service (using only a single configurable IDP).
 With Keycloak now fully integrated, we will soon add the feature to select an IDP and add RBAC to publicly exposed services.
 This will bring all the Keycloak features to be used for all applications deployed and exposed using the Otomi Container Platform.

 Having a single IDP for all services still doesn’t solve all user management issues.
 Harbor has its own RBAC based on Projects.
 Using the Harbor API we automated the RBAC configuration for Harbor.
 When a team is created, a new project in Harbor will be created and the group configured for the team will automatically get access to the project.

 Having an OIDC compliant IDP allows us to seamlessly connect all Otomi applications behind Keycloak SSO, mapping teams and their users transparently to the roles in the application.
 Most applications are becoming OIDC compliant, but even those that are not we still protect with SSO.

-Would you like to see an online demo?
+Would you like to see a free online demo?
 Contact us!